You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 The rollback capability makes this pattern valuable for AI migration.
 AI-generated code looks good in testing but sometimes behaves unexpectedly in production.
 With the Strangler Fig Pattern, you keep the legacy code running.
 If the AI-generated code fails, you route traffic back to the legacy system.
 No downtime.
 No emergency.

 Implementation uses three components: an API gateway for routing, feature flags for traffic control, and monitoring to validate behaviour.
+The API gateway sits between your users and your systems, deciding which implementation handles each request.
 Feature flags let you control the rollout percentage—start at 5%, watch the metrics, move to 25%, then 50%, then 100%.
 Monitoring compares outputs between legacy and new implementations to catch discrepancies early.

 For AI migration specifically, the pattern reduces risk.
 Generate modern code with AI.
 Deploy it parallel to legacy.
 Route 5% of traffic to test behaviour with real production data.
 Monitor for errors, performance issues, incorrect outputs.
 If everything looks good, increase traffic.
 If something breaks, route back to legacy and fix the AI-generated code.

 A typical phased rollout runs 5% → 25% → 50% → 100% over 4-6 weeks.
+Spend a week at each phase.
+Watch the metrics.
+Look for edge cases the AI missed.
 The gradual approach lets you detect problems before they affect most users.

 The pattern works because it acknowledges reality: AI-generated code isn’t perfect on the first try.
 But with proper testing in production using real traffic, you validate behaviour incrementally and maintain the ability to rollback at any point.